coinfloor/API/WEBSOCKET-README.md

 1            | "The specified order was not found."
 6            | "You are sending orders too rapidly."
 7            | "You are not authenticated."
+8            | "You must specify either order ID or tonce."
 8            | *(varies)*

 ---